mohaseeb/mohaseeb.github.io/index.md

 <div class="hero"><img src="public/img/out.jpg "/></div>

-If not with my wife and two daughters, I spend my free time, running, learning, working in a hobby project, sometimes reading a book, and well, many times hopping around between internet sites.
+If not with my wife and two daughters, I spend my free time, running, watching movies/series, learning, working in a hobby project and sometimes reading a book.